roytanck/rt-plugin-report/README.txt

 * Provide clients with a detailed report, right from their own dashboard, or as CSV spreadsheet.
 * Find plugins that are no longer active on multisite installs

 == Screenshots ==
 1. Your plugin report is found under the Plugins menu, or in the Network section if your site is a multisite install.

 == Credits ==
 Special thanks go to [Tristen Forsythe Brown](http://tristen.ca/) for the [tablesort JavaScript library](https://github.com/tristen/tablesort) licensed under the MIT License.

 == Changelog ==

+= 9.2.0.0.7 (2021-12-17) =
+pulled from master:
+* Added a new column to display repository information and detect possible supply chain issues
+* Tablesort updated to the latest version

 = 9.1.9.3.7 (2021-12-12) =
 pulled from master branch: